Today, I complete 10 years of blogging. What a journey it has been!

-Travel = Trust – When I reflect on what travel does to people, based on my travels and based on numerous couchsurfers that I hosted at my home, I realize the biggest ROI of travel is Trust.
+When I reflect on what travel does to people, based on my travels and based on numerous couch surfers that I hosted at my home, I realize the biggest ROI of travel is Trust.
 Travel establishes trust among strangers.
-It brings humanity together by establishing understanding about each other.
+It brings humanity together by establishing an understanding of each other.
 When you visit someone you come back with a bond and it is nearly impossible to hate people you know.
-Take a minute and think about all the places you have visited and compare them to the perception of places you are yet to visit.
+Take a minute and think about all the places you have visited and compared them to the perception of places you are yet to visit.
 I owe the pleasures of my travel to the people who guarded me when I needed security, who told their life stories to me, who shared a laugh and sometimes food with me – always building a bond of trust.

-Living a dream – Blogging connected me to so many diverse worlds both in real and virtual world.
+Blogging connected me to so many diverse worlds both in the real and virtual world.
 I meet people who are unlike me from various walks of life.
 I receive e-mails from all corners of the world – appreciating, admiring, connecting and most of all telling me that I have managed to touch people I may never meet.
-In the offline world, people have acknowledged being aware of my work and more importantly my thoughts.
+In the offline world, people have acknowledged being aware of my work.
+And more importantly my thoughts.
 Could I have asked for more?
 I can only express my gratitude to all those whom I met on the way and e-way.
 Traveling, reading and writing and living in a place of your choice – is that not living a dream.

 It was totally a road untraveled when I began as blogging itself was a nascent space.
 10 years later, I am a part of a thriving tribe called Travel Bloggers.
-And as the cliché goes – Most exciting time for bloggers are yet to come.
-I look at this point in time to see how next 10 years of blogging would pan out.
+And as the cliché goes – a most exciting time for bloggers are yet to come.
+I look at this point in time to see how the next 10 years of blogging would pan out.

 PS: If you have not noticed already – the IndiTales now has a video channel.